MinaProtocol/mina/frontend/website/docs/glossary.md

 ####Peer-to-peer

 Networking systems that rely on peer nodes to distribute information amongst each other are called peer-to-peer networks.
 These networks are often distributed in nature, and unlike client-server networking models, do not rely on any centralized resource broker.

+####Libp2p

+A peer-to-peer networking library that provides things like transaction/block broadcast and filesharing.
+Coda uses this under the hood.

 ####Private Key